xzcube/test/README.md

 # test
-This is a testing repository
+This is a testing repository hello word